standardgalactic/zet/_posts/2022-01-25-mrs-at-scale.md

 security analysts verify security properties of the specification;
 simulation engineers transform the specifications into simulators or feed them to JIT engines for really high performance simulators;
-malware teams turn the specification into tools for symbolically simulating the specification;
+anti-malware teams turn the specification into tools for symbolically simulating the specification;
 technical communication teams turn the specification into accessible, readable, well structured, accessible documentation for users of the system;